comtravo/comtravo.github.io/_posts/2018-08-31-Testing_Machine_Learning_Models_with_Unittest.md

 # The Problem

 Ideally, each unit test should be narrowly focused on testing that a specific function called in a specific way has a predictable outcome.
 For instance, an exception is raised or some specific value is returned.
-Therefore, each unit test should complete in a short period of time, say less than ½ a second.
+Due to the limited scope of each individual unit test, each should also complete in a short period of time, say less than ½ a second.
 Writing automated unit tests for machine learning models in this environment can be cumbersome for a number of reasons:

 - each model requires some data preparation, which can be computationally expensive
 - the model training process is certainly expensive, especially in the context of unit tests